 Or was the problem solved?
 Spammers immediately began linking to each other and for a while, they were back on top.

 This pattern of Google creating a better system and spammers trying to beat it has been going on for 20+ years now.
 In that time, Google has become pretty advanced at weeding out spam.
-Now we think there are over 200 different ranking factors to help differentiate useful content from spam.
+Now Brian Dean has pointed out over 200 different ranking factors Google might be using to differentiate useful content from spam.

 To stay ahead of the spammers, Google won’t tell us how much weight they give each factor.
-Sometimes they won’t tell us whether something is even a ranking factor at all.
+Sometimes they won’t even tell us if something is a ranking factor at all.

 We only “know” these factors exist based on the limited amount Google is willing to tell us.
 Or by reverse-engineering the search engine results page (SERP).
 Even with that, we’re usually guessing whether a ranking factor is correlation or causation.
 Most of the time we don’t actually know!!